Polight/lego/README.md

 <script src="./dist.js" type="module"></script>
 ```

+> Notice that you don't need to include Lego script in your index.html file.

 Now you need to compile your components into a js file:

 ```sh
 npx lego ./components/ ./dist.js
 ```

-That will read all HTML components from _./components_ and create a _dist.js_ file.
+That will read all HTML components from the _./components_ folder and sub-folders and
+create a _dist.js_ file.

-> When developing you may want to automatically recompile components on change (_aka_ watch files changes).
+> When developing you may want to automatically watch files changes.
 > In that case pass the `-w` flag: `npx lego -w ./components/ ./dist.js`

 > Trick: you probably want to store this task with a shortcut like `npm run watch`.
-> To do so just add `lego -w ./components/ ./dist.js` in you _package.json_ scripts.
+> To do so just add `"watch": "lego -w ./components/ ./dist.js"` in you _package.json_ scripts.

 ## Writing a component